micvitc/Events-App/README_API_ENDPOINTS/readME.md

 “git clone <https://github.com/micvitc/Events-App.git>” to create a local repository inside your PC

-“git pull” the update recent changes from “[micvitc](https://github.com/micvitc)/[**Events-App**](https://github.com/micvitc/Events-App)” repository.(has to be done frequently to ensure the bugs/new features are updated to your local repository)
+“git pull” to update recent changes from “[micvitc](https://github.com/micvitc)/[**Events-App**](https://github.com/micvitc/Events-App)” repository.(has to be done frequently to ensure the bugs/new features are updated to your local repository)

 **About REST APIs:**